JonathanSolvesProblems/Baseline-Toolkit/README.md

 ### `@baseline-toolkit/extension` (VS Code)

-Real-time linting extension (currently in development).
+Real-time linting extension (currently in development - next release).
+As well as automatic analyzer of code base solution and renders it in dashboard automatically (currently in development - next release)

 **Planned Features:**